 How can I tell if I have ransomware?

-If you find that you are unable to access your files, or if they have been renamed with a strange extension, it’s possible that you have been infected with ransomware.
+If you find that you are unable to access your files, or if they have been renamed with a strange extension, you may have been infected with ransomware.

 Of course, the real confirmation is whether or not you receive a ransom demand.